Jay: Maybe we can just ask him to shut down the church. If it's closed that day, uh, those guys can't get blessed or whatever, right?

 Oko San: Sakuya, and Yuuya, and Okosan all have their own wonderful names!
 Names more important than any breed!

-In the Dink Smallwood mod Cast Awakening: Initiation doors disappear if you use them while the right color key is in your possession.
-This led to something roughly like the following exchange between two Cast members sent to fetch Dink for execution during the introduction.
+- In the Dink Smallwood mod Cast Awakening: Initiation doors disappear if you use them while the right color key is in your possession.
+This leads to an exchange between two Cast members sent to fetch Dink for execution during the introduction.

-In Visual Novel/Danganronpa, Yasuhiro Hagakure, who's typically not very bright, makes the observation that it's highly unlikely that one of the victims from Chapter 3 was killed with one of the weapons the students already found, since the killer would have to take the risk of retrieving the weapon, killing the victim, and putting it back where they already found it.
+- In Dangan Ronpa, Yasuhiro Hagakure, who's typically not very bright, makes the observation that it's highly unlikely that one of the victims from Chapter 3 was killed with one of the weapons the students already found, since the killer would've had to take the risk of retrieving the weapon, killing the victim, and putting it back where it was originally found, without anyone noticing.

 Byakuya: I'm surprised.
 It seems there's some semblance of a brain knocking around inside that skull of yours after all.

 - In Super Dangan Ronpa 2 Akane Owari is often considered one of the dumbest characters in the game.
 During the first class trial to figure out who killed Byakuya she gets frustrated trying to figure out how the killer was able to get around in the dark so she just blurts out, "What if the killer used a light?!"
 Even she's pleasantly surprised when Hajime confirms a suspicion she just made up on the spot.
 The killer had access to their own light source which they used to move around outside the dining hall.
 This tends to be a recurring trend in Non-Stop Debates in which you must agree with one of several theories presented, as often, the person in question randomly threw that theory out there.